-PIA's approach to managing liquidity risk is outlined in its Liquidity Risk Management Policy, a document reviewed annually by the Risk Committee and the board members.
+PIA's approach to managing liquidity risk is outlined in its Liquidity Risk Management Policy, a document reviewed annually by the Risk Committee and the Board.

-Liquidity risk is monitored and managed by PIA Finance; the PIA Finance Director is the owner of the Liquidity Risk Management Policy.
+Liquidity risk is monitored and managed by PIA Finance; the PIA Chief Finance Officer (CFO) is the owner of the Liquidity Risk Management Policy.
 PIA manages its liquidity risk in a comprehensive way by identifying, assessing, measuring, monitoring and managing this risk in accordance with the liquidity risk appetite.